 Both Rachel and Nicky have more than 10 years’ experience in private practice.
 Before joining Clarilis, Rachel was with Clifford Chance (in Banking and Project Finance) and Nicky was with Slaughter & May (in Finance and Restructuring).

 Automating banking agreements

 Banking precedents and legal opinions are popular candidates for Clarilis automation.
 Using Clarilis, our customers draft complex banking facilities agreements (and ancillary documents) from scratch in less than two hours.

-The standardised LMA documentation in particular offers a fantastic launchpad for our intelligent drafting approach.
-For example, Rachel and Nicky can use the LMA’s leveraged and real estate finance suites as a base and create customised Clarilis automations to meet an individual LMA member firm’s style and preferences.
+The standardised LMA* documentation in particular offers a fantastic launchpad for our intelligent drafting approach.
+For example, Rachel and Nicky work with firms in relation to their leveraged and real estate finance suites to create customised Clarilis automations to meet an individual firm’s style and preferences.
 These automations are extremely easy to use.
 But while they make drafting simple, behind the scenes our lawyers have crawled tirelessly over precedents to identify all the different variations we need to build into the platform.